akshaygangadhar99/22122103-MDS273L-JAVA/Lab 5/README.md

     - class Student
     - class Lab5

-- class Student s required to initialize the student information as required in the lab task
+- class Student is required to initialize the student information as required in the lab task
 - class Lab5 is the main program class encapsulating several functions that are required for execution of tasks

 ### class Student